smdabdoub/find-docs/userman/analysis.rst

    Requires no foreknowledge of any kind.
 Simply attempts to classify data based on mathematical relationships (such as distance) between the input data points.

+Clustering with FIND
+^^^^^^^^^^^^^^^^^^^^
 FIND currently provides two unsupervised clustering methods:
 `k-means <http://en.wikipedia.org/wiki/K_means>`_ and a modified k-means specifically designed for Flow Cytometry data as published by `T. Bakker Schut et al.  <http://onlinelibrary.wiley.com/doi/10.1002/cyto.990140609/abstract>`_ in *Cytometry Part A*.

+All built-in clustering algorithms are available through the **Cluster** menu.
+Plugin clustering algorithms are available in the **Plugins>>Cluster** menu.
+When you choose an algorithm from the menu, it operates only on the currently selected dataset (bold in the Data Sets subtree; see Introduction section on the User Interface).
+So make sure the dataset you want to analyze is selected before you run a clustering.
+When the clustering is completed, a new entry is added as a child of the dataset in the Project tree.
+The default name is the name of the clustering method and an auto-incremented integer (e.g. k-means 1).
+Currently you cannot change the name of a clustering entry.
+Each clustering appears with an expand arrow next to it.
+Clicking on the arrow will show a text entry underneath the clustering with a list of the options and the values you provided to run that particular clustering instance.
+This can be useful if you cluster run multiple clusterings, either on the same dataset or different ones, to make sure you used the same settings.

+.. note:: Many clustering methods use random number generation to perform
+         certain aspects of the algorithm such as choosing the initial cluster centers in k-means.
+This tends not to greatly affect the final results and, for example, in k-means, the user can specify that the algorithm be run multiple times to reduce any potential effect.
+         Ultimately, just be aware that you may not get the *exact* same results running the same algorithm twice, but there should be no significant difference between runs.

+The basic requirement for many unsupervised clustering methods is that you provide the number of desired clusters or groups you want the data to be partitioned into.
+If your data is fairly well separated/distinguished between different cell types, you may want to enter the number of different types you expect.
+Often, however, it can be helpful to request a larger number of clusters than cell types that you expect.
+This can give you a finer understanding of the layout of the data, to which you can apply your domain knowledge to throw away, keep, or combine into larger groups (this tool will be described later) the initially found clusters.

 K-Means Clustering
 ^^^^^^^^^^^^^^^^^^